-The 2019 Jury is chaired by Pascal Nemirovski, “International Chair in Piano” at the Royal Birmingham Conservatoire, honorary professor of the Royal Academy of Music in London.
+The 2019 Jury is chaired by Pascal Nemirovski, “International Chair in Piano” at the Royal Birmingham Conservatoire, Hon ARAM from the Royal Academy of Music in London.

 He is accompanied by 6 personalities from the professional musical world :

 Concert Pianist, Professor and International Chair in Piano, Royal Birmingham Conservatoire.
 Honorary Professor, Royal Academy of Music in London.